 Cardiff is very much a learning city with three universities all playing a vital role in driving the competitiveness of the regional economy.
 Cardiff University, Cardiff Metropolitan University and the recently created University of South Wales – formed following the merger of the universities of Glamorgan and Newport, boast between them nearly 80,000 students and over 12,000 staff.
-Here vice-chancellors Professor Colin Riordan of Cardiff University, Professor Antony J Chapman of Cardiff Metropolitan and Professor Julie Lydon of University of South Wales talk of their exciting growth strategies, collaboration with the private sector and why the Cardiff city-region is a great place for students to live, learn and play.
+Here vice-chancellors Professor Colin Riordan of Cardiff University and Professor Julie Lydon of University of South Wales talk of their exciting growth strategies, collaboration with the private sector and why the Cardiff city-region is a great place for students to live, learn and play.

 Drive And Ambition